White Snake (film)

+Plot

 The story begins with two sisters in a traditional Chinese bath, where they both speak of immortality.
-It then shows that same mysterious woman (named Blanca) who is on a mission to assassinate the general.
-However, she is caught and is involved in a battle which results in her submerging into water and losing her memories.
-She is rescued by a man, Xuan/Xu Xian, who takes her to his home, Snake Catcher village, where the villagers catch snakes for the general, as snakes were thought to aid in immortality.
+It then shows that same mysterious woman (named Blanca) while she was on a mission to assassinate a Tang general.
+However, she is caught and is involved in a magical battle which results in her submerging into water and losing her memories.
+She is rescued by a man, Xuan (Xu Xian), who takes her to his home, Snake Catcher village, where the villagers catch snakes for the general, as snakes were thought to aid in immortality.
 Reluctant at first, Blanca is skeptical about Xuan.
 However, after spending some time with him (and with the reveal that she has magic powers) she starts to fall for him.

 They find a jade hair pin which brings back some memories when it is then revealed, that the hairpin too is magical.
 Xuan reads the inscription, which indicates it was made at "special jade workshop".
 He and Blanca go journey there together.

 Meanwhile, there is a cavern of snake-demon people, who are oppressed by the general.
 It is revealed that Blanca's sister is alive, a soldier for the Snake master.
 A snake had previously seen the two together, deeming Blanca a traitor as she is with a snake-catcher.
-Her elder sister Verta argues otherwise and says that she will find and return her, whilst also engaging in an insurance policy- if she is not back with Blanca in three days, then the Death Scales embedded in her will explode and kill her.
+Her younger sister Verta argues otherwise and says that she will find and return her, whilst also engaging in an insurance policy- if she is not back with Blanca in three days, then the Death Scales embedded in her will explode and kill her.
 Back with Xuan and Blanca, after a struggle on sea with another snake-demon- Blanca is forced to reveal her demon form, revealing to Xuan that she is in fact a demon.
 However he disregards this fact and the two bond.

 Later they eventually get to Special Jade Workshop, owned by a fox-demon who makes all types of magical weaponry.
 The fox-demon explains that Blanca brought her the wand to let her use it instead of the original owner.
 The fox-demon explains that Blanca was warned that using the jade wand could have consequences, such as the memory loss.